Shawn-Nichol/AndroidKotlinGuide/Dependency Injection/Overview.md

 Compared to dependency injection
 - The collection of dpenedencies require by a service locatore makes code hard to test becuase all the tests have to inertact with the same global service locator.

 - Dependencies are encoded in the class implementation, not in the API surface.
 As a result, it's hrader to know what a class needs from the outside.
-As a result, changes to Car or the dependencies available in eh service locator might result in runtime or test failures by causing reference to fail.
+As a result, changes to Car or the dependencies available in the service locator might result in runtime or test failures by causing reference to fail.

 - Managin liftimes of objects is more difficult if you want to scope to anything other than the lifetime of the entier app.